-Staffing Agency Blogging Strategy
+Staffing Agency Content Strategy

-Is Social Media Your New Best Friend?
+Push on Social Media -Your New Best Friend

-2020 is all about hashtags, trending posts, striking imagery and smart straplines as well as ming different social media platforms to find and engage with your ideal audience.
-If you want the best staffing agency website, the first step to driving traffic to your increase your blog traffic is to target a specific audience, know what search terms they are looking for and write specifically for them.
-Using social media, you can use hashtags that are relevant for your business and audience as well as post links back to your staffing website in social channels where your audience hangs out.
+2021 is all about hashtags, trending posts, striking imagery, and smart straplines as well as mining different social media platforms to find and engage with your ideal audience.
+If you want the best staffing agency website design, the first step to driving your blog traffic is to target a specific audience, know what search terms they are typing into search engines and write an answer/blog for them to solve that problem.
+Using social media, you can use and research hashtags that are relevant to your business and audience and harvest traffic from these networks with links back to your article on your staffing website in social channels where your audience hangs out.

 You can explore video and audio as well as visual platforms like YouTube, Pinterest and interact with images and video on Instagram.
-Pick at least 3 platforms and promote your content relentlessly.
-Splinter your content as well – meaning, if you have an article that has 5 or 6 key points in it, take one of those as use those as the tweet or post, use a different image from time to time and sometimes no image at all on LinkedIn or Facebook.
+Pick 3 platforms and promote your content relentlessly.
+Splinter your content too – meaning, if you have an article that has 5 or 6 key points in it, take one of those as use those as the tweet or post, use a different image from time to time, and sometimes no image at all on LinkedIn or Facebook.
 Contrary to popular belief, sometimes these posts are the ones that resonate best with your target audience.

 Your Content is Everything

-There has to be some pay off for users reading or swapping their details.
-Study the art of being viral through humor, relatability and a strong message.
+There has to be some payoff for users reading or swapping their details.
+Study the art of being viral through humor, reliability, and a strong message.
 The next step is the most important.
 Focus on your headlines; incorporate bold headlines that quickly grab the reader’s attention.
-Use emotion, intrigue, or lists, numbers also strike a chord and make it easy to structure your content marketing in staffing.
+Using emotion, intrigue, or lists, numbers also strike a chord and make it easy to structure your content marketing in staffing.
 Social followers help higher sharing of your content, but one of the most important elements is after viewing is getting alike.

 Focus And Keywords

-You need to focus where you can win and those that are relevant to your business.
+You need to focus on where you can win and those that are relevant to your business.
 The golden rule is to keep these as far to the left as possible or as early on in your article as possible.
 Remember that the first link on any page you publish carries most of the SEO juice for all the links on that page so make sure it’s the right one and in your primary list of target search terms.
-High volume search terms are good but not if competition is really high. high click values are great for ROI, but not if there is little or no traffic or no chance of ranking for it because the competition for that search term is so high.
+High-volume search terms are good but not if competition is really high. high click values are great for ROI, but not if there is little or no traffic or no chance of ranking for it because the competition for that search term is so high.
 Lastly, prune your content.
 Delete the excess fluff and make your content rich with more important, attention-seeking ones.

 Interactive Website Design

 Good website design examples should carry this so the first time and every time a prospect or returning customer comes back to your site, they know it’s your agency.
-Using various design formats, layouts and different advanced technology services such as chat bots or exit intent technology to increase time on site, reduce bounce rate or drive conversions will all help your content rank higher.
+Using various design formats, layouts, and different advanced technology services such as chatbots or exit intent technology to increase time on site, reduce bounce rate or drive conversions will all help your content rank higher.
 One of the most important features of your blog is also the layout – how easy was it for you to read and engage with this post?